 - Forland, C. 2015.
-Spatial Quantification of the Gap between Farm Field and University Trial Maize Yields in the United States.
-(Master Degree dissertation Master of Science in Bioproducts/Biosystems Science Engineering and Management/ University of Minnesota). - Jopir, O., and Bera, B. K. 2017.
-A study on analysis of yield gap in pulses of Nadia district of West Bengal, India.
-Journal of Applied and Natural Science, 9(2), 646-652. - Karydas, C.G., Gitas, I.Z., Koutsogiannaki, E., Lydakis-Simantiris, N. and Silleos, G.N.
+Spatial quqantification of the gap between farm field and University Trial Maize Yields in the United States.
+Master Degree Dissertation of Master of Science in Bioproducts/Biosystems Science Engineering and Management/ University of Minnesota, USA. - Jopir, O. and Bera, B.K.
+2017.
+A study on analysis of yield gap in pulses of Nadia district of West Bengal.
+India, Journal of Applied and Natural Science, 9 (2), 646-652. - Karydas, C.G., Gitas, I.Z., Koutsogiannaki, E., Lydakis-Simantiris, N. and Silleos, G.N.
 2009.
 Evaluation of spatial interpolation techniques for mapping agricultural topsoil properties in Crete.
-EARSeLe Proceedings, 8 (1), 26-39. - Licker, R., Johnston, M., Foley, J. A., Barford, C., Kucharik, C. J., Monfreda, C., & Ramankutty, N. 2010.
-Mind the gap: how do climate and agricultural management explain the 'yield gap of croplands around the world?
+EARSeLe Proceedings, 8 (1), 26-39. - Licker, R., Johnston, M., Foley, J.A., Barford, C., Kucharik, C.J., Monfreda, C. and Ramankutty, N. 2010.
+Mind the gap: How do climate and agricultural management explain the 'yield gap of croplands around the world?
 Global Ecology and Biogeography, 19 (6), 769-782. - Ministry of Agriculture, Livestock and Irrigation (MOALI).
 2018.
 Agriculture at a glance.
-Nay Pyi Taw, Myanmar. - Moe, N. N., Mar, S. S., Myint, A. K., Toe, K. and Ngwe, K. 2019.
-The Spatial Variability of Soil Chemical Properties in a Selected Area of Myanmar.
-International Journal of Environmental and Rural Development.
-10 (2), 20-26. - Oo K. M., Oo.
-H.H., Htwe N. N. and Then, H. 2019.
-Comparative study on Pulse production with different practices: A case study of mungbean and black gram.
-International Journal of Environmental and Rural Development.
-10 (2), 97-103 - Silva, J. V., Reidsma, P., Laborte, A. G., and Van Ittersum, M. K. 2017.
+Nay Pyi Taw, Myanmar. - Moe, N.N., Mar, S.S., Myint, A.K., Toe, K. and Ngwe, K. 2019.
+The spatial variability of soil chemical properties in a selected area of Myanmar.
+International Journal of Environmental and Rural Development, 10 (2), 20-26. - Oo, K.M., Oo, H.H., Htwe, N.N. and Than, H. 2019.
+Comparative study on pulse production with different practices: A case study of mungbean and black gram.
+International Journal of Environmental and Rural Development, 10 (2), 97-103. - Silva, J.V., Reidsma, P., Laborte, A.G. and Van Ittersum, M.K.
+2017.
 Explaining rice yields and yield gaps in Central Luzon, Philippines: An application of stochastic frontier analysis and crop modelling.
-European Journal of Agronomy, 82, 223-241. - Tran, D.V. and Nguyen.
-N.V.
+European Journal of Agronomy, 82, 223-241. - Tran, D.V. and Nguyen, N.V.
 2006.
-The concept and implementation of precision farming and rice integrated crop management systems for sustainable production in the twenty-first century", International Rice Commission Newsletter, 55, 91-102.
+The concept and implementation of precision farming and rice integrated crop management systems for sustainable production in the twenty-first century.
+International Rice Commission Newsletter, 55, 91-102.

-Effect of Farmers' Attitude and Behavior in Farm Succession in the Philippines
+Effect of Farmers' Attitude and Behavior on Farm Succession in the Philippines